metalama/website/features/core/code-generation/override.md

 }
 ```

-As you can see, not only does it add new members like the `HatShopMetrics` class and field, but it also has to inject
-logic into the `PlaceOrder` method.
+As you can see, it not only adds new members like the `HatShopMetrics` class and field, but also injects logic into the `PlaceOrder` method.

 ## Resources